-- 3.1, 3.2, 3.3, 4.2 Acquire Prewriting, Draft Writing, Draft Revising, and Expository (Informational/Research) Writing Skills Generate ideas; identify the main idea (appropriate to the type of writing), and use ideas generated in prewriting to write a draft using a template to logically sequence ideas.
-Use strategies to plan and organize writing, revise writing for clarity and sequencing, and compose text that identifies a sequence of activities or processes. - 3.4, 5.3, 5.4 Acquire Skills for Editing a Draft, Sentence Structure and Use of Conventions Use pictures, words, or symbols to express different structures of sentences (simple and compound), demonstrating capitalization and punctuation skills and use correctly: future verb tenses, adjectives, personal pronouns, and conjunctions.
-Edit for errors using common edit marks. - 4.2, 5.1, 5.2, 5.4 Acquire Expository (Informational/Research) Writing, Handwriting, Spelling, and Conventions Usage Skills Fluently & legibly write text identifying a sequence of activities or processes; demonstrate spelling of high frequency & content area words & capitalization.
+- 3.1, 3.2, 3.3, 3.5, 4.2 Acquire Prewriting, Draft Writing, Draft Revising, and Expository (Informational/Research) Writing Skills, and Publish Writing- Generate ideas, identify the main idea (appropriate to the writing type), and use ideas generated in prewriting to write adraft with a main idea and sequenced supporting details.
+Use strategies to plan and organizewriting, revise writing for clarity and sequencing, and compose expository text on a main idea with beginning, middle, and ending paragraphs; publish the improved piece of writing. - 3.4, 5.3, 5.4 Acquire Skills for Editing a Draft, Sentence Structure and Use of Conventions -Use pictures, words, or symbols to express varied sentences types (simple & compound), demonstrating capitalization and punctuation skills and use of pronouns, subject/verbagreement, verb tense, & adjectives.
+Edit for fluency and for errors using common editmarks. - 4.2, 5.4 Acquire Expository (Informational/Research) Writing and Conventions Usage Skills Write a job application and demonstrate use of punctuation and capitalization skills.